inkarkat/vim-SubstituteExpression/README.md

 Extracted from my Substitutions.vim plugin; incorporated mappings and ideas from the Express plugin.

+### SEE ALSO

+- UnconditionalPaste.vim ([vimscript #3355](http://www.vim.org/scripts/script.php?script_id=3355)) provides a g=p mapping that
+  applies the same queried flexible expression to register contents and then pastes the result.

 ### RELATED WORKS

 - express.vim (https://github.com/tommcdo/vim-express) by Tom McDonald offers